analiceleite/dbmind_agent/README.md

 ### Quick Start

-1. Download the file `infrastructure/zypher_agent_container.zip`.
+1. Clone the repository.
-2. Extract its contents to a folder of your choice.
+2. Enter the infrastructure folder.
 3. Adjust the `.env.example` file according to your environment.
 4. Rename the `.env.example` file to just `.env`.
-5. In the extracted folder, run:
+5. In the infrastructure folder, run:
    ```sh
    docker-compose up -d
    ```